Macartney-Christopher/5-Axis-Camera-Position-Control/Software.md

 ## Getting Familiar
 &nbsp;&nbsp;&nbsp;In total there are over 2500 lines of code.
 The best way to approach it is to get familiar with each library and then the functions in the code.
-The AccelStepper and MultiStepper libraries are complimentary, often one used together.
+The AccelStepper and MultiStepper libraries are complimentary, often used together.
 [Isaac879](https://github.com/isaac879/Pan-Tilt-Mount) uses EEPROM to store values while the system is off.

 ## Obstacles
 ### EEPROM & FlashStorage
 &nbsp;&nbsp;&nbsp;When changing from the Nano to the Nano 33 BLE and the Nano 33 IoT there's a complete loss of EEPROM.
 That issue was mitigated by including the FlashStorage library.
 FlashStorage is more reliable than EEPROM.
 If the Nano was reset then none of the functions would function because the EEPROM values were uninitialized.
-With the Nano 33 IoT and FlashStorage there is still functionality even when reset.
+With the Nano 33 IoT and FlashStorage, there is still functionality even when reset.

 ### Adding 2 Stepper Motors
 &nbsp;&nbsp;&nbsp;When initializing the 2 additional motors in the code using AccelStepper, ensure the other functions are not affected.
 Each function is modified by increasing data arrays, increasing function inputs/outputs, and adding functions and variables to integrate the extra motors.